The Fourth Estate (painting): Reception and legacy

 During the Italian fascist regime in the 1930s, the painting was rolled up and stored in the basement of the castle.
 After the war, it was reinstated for public view in 1954 and was displayed initially in the Palazzo Marino.
 Its utopian representation of social progress was popular during the ongoing political struggle between the Christian Democrat party and the Italian socialist and communist parties during the 1950s.
 The acclaim of art critic Corrado Maltese, who declared in 1960 that the painting was "the greatest monument that the workers' movement has ever been able to boast in Italy," also kept The Fourth Estate in the public eye.

 With the development of mass media, The Fourth Estate was popularized outside of artistic and literary circles, appearing even in film.
 Pelizza's compositional choices became a touchstone for leftist Italian artists in the 1940s and '50s: Giuseppe De Santis used the image of workers walking forward in a line for his neorealist 1947 film, Tragic Hunt, and Renato Guttuso used The Fourth Estate to compose his (now destroyed) 1953 oil painting Occupazione di terre in Sicilia.
 From that point on, the painting became a feature of numerous exhibitions and research projects, notably including monographs by Aurora Scotti and Gabriella Pelissero.
 Bernardo Bertolucci's epic historical film of 1976, 1900, displayed the opening credits over a slow zoom of The Fourth Estate.

 After undergoing a restoration by Giovanni Rossi in 1976, The Fourth Estate remained at the Palazzo Marino until 1980, when it moved to the Galleria d'Arte Moderna in Milan.
 It was displayed in a gallery room entirely devoted to divisionism.
-It remained there until December 2010, when it was moved to its current location, Milan's Museo del Novecento.
-(The earlier Fiumana version is held in the Pinacoteca di Brera, also in Milan.)
+It remained there until December 2010, when it was moved to Milan's Museo del Novecento.
+It was subsequently returned to the Galleria d'Arte Moderna.
+(The earlier Fiumana version is held in the Palazzo Citterio. (also in Milan.)

 The Museo del Novecento considers the painting one of its most valuable masterpieces, and the architect Italo Rota was commissioned to design a room to house the display of the painting.
 The display, however, was criticized for its awkward and constrained space.
 The museum had decided to make the work viewable to the public, without a ticket, but not to display the work in the museum's main lobby, leading to Institutional Critique of the museum.

 Still, The Fourth Estate itself is held up as an exemplar of Italian social realism at the turn of the 20th century.
 Modern critics have also noted its contradiction between socialist symbolism and Catholic nostalgia.